 Word Practice

-Now let's work on “blending” some of the letter sounds we've been working on.
-Your child can start slowly by saying each sound individually, but each time, they should try to say it just a bit faster:
+Have your child work on “blending” the letter sounds below.
+Have them point to the letters as they say the sounds.
+They can start slowly, but each time they should try to say it just a bit faster:

 w ax